-Active as a chamber musician, Neal is a member of the Pittsburgh Symphony Brass whose recently released recordings, "Bach: The Art of Fugue" and "A Christmas Concert" were described as "...Awhirl with color and rhythmic vitality – quite irresistible on every count" by the Pittsburgh Post-Gazette.
+Active as a chamber musician, Neal is a member of the Pittsburgh Symphony Brass whose recordings, "BACH: THE ART OF FUGUE" (1998), "A CHRISTMAS CONCERT" (2000), "THE SPIRIT OF CHRISTMAS" (2003) and "A SONG OF CHRISTMAS" (2008) were described as "...Awhirl with color and rhythmic vitality – quite irresistible on every count." by the Pittsburgh Post-Gazette.
+The recordings contain numerous arrangements by Neal Berntsen.
 Mr. Berntsen is also a founding member of the award-winning Asbury Brass Quintet, about which Fanfare magazine stated, "Not only expert but musical...undeniable virtuosity."
 In June 2005 Mr. Berntsen toured Japan with members of the Chicago Symphony brass section with the Chicago Brass Soloists.
-As a soloist he recently performed the Concerto for Trumpet and Orchestra with the Pittsburgh Symphony Orchestra.
-Other solo engagements have included the Milwaukee Symphony Orchestra and Bach's Brandenburg Concerto No. 2 at the Sedona Chamber Music Festival in Arizona.
-Mr. Berntsen's performance of Copland's "Quiet City" was called a highlight of the 2005 season by the Pittsburgh Post-Gazette.
-Mr. Berntsen's solo recording Trumpet Voices was released in November 2005.

 Neal Berntsen was a finalist in both the Maurice André International Trumpet Competition in Paris, France and the Ellsworth Smith International Trumpet Competition.
-His wide ranging discography includes the Orchestras of Pittsburgh and Chicago, Manheim Steamroller, the American Girl Doll Christmas album and Michael Jackson.
+His wide ranging discography includes The Orchestras of Pittsburgh, Boston and Chicago, Manheim Steamroller, The American Girl Doll Christmas album and Michael Jackson.

-Mr. Berntsen is an active studio musician and was featured on a national series of commercials during the broadcast of the Olympic games in Atlanta.
-His performance on "America" sung by Diana Ross opened the women's final tennis match of the 2001 U.S. Open in Flushing Meadows, New York.
+Mr. Berntsen is an active studio musician and was featured on an award winning national series of commercials during the broadcast of the Olympic games in Atlanta.
+His performance on "America" sung by Diana Ross opened the women's final tennis match of the US OPEN in Flushing Meadows New York.